rawsrc/PhpEcho/README.md

     <input type="submit" name="submit" value="CONNECT">
 </form>
 ```
-That way, you do not cut the tree ;-)
+This way, you do not cut the tree ;-)

 **AUTO WIRING VARS**